Presynaptic dysfunction in neurodevelopmental disorders

 We have recently identified the first human mutation in synaptotagmin-1 (Syt1), in a child with a severe neurodevelopmental disorder.
 The child harbouring this mutation displayed profound intellectual disability, delayed motor development, and severe neurophysiological disturbance, but MRI revealed no structural brain abnormality.
 This mutation (I368T) occurs in a highly conserved residue in Syt1.
 We examined the effect of I368T Syt1 on presynaptic activity, and found that the presence of this mutant variant of Syt1 in neurons resulted in altered synaptic vesicle recycling dynamics.

 We have now identified a further 5 mutations in Syt1, in individuals who have symptoms that largely overlap with our index case, but with differing degrees of severity.
+Intriguingly, mutations in the related protein, synaptotagmin-2, cause a neuromuscular disorder which is treatable.

 Aims

-This project aims to investigate how mutations in Syt1 affect the synaptic vesicle cycle, and whether these effects are treatable.
+- Investigate how mutations in Syt1 affect the synaptic vesicle cycle, and whether these effects are treatable.

-This project will examine whether all Syt1 mutations cause the same alterations to neurotransmitter release dynamics, thereby determining the molecular mechanisms underlying neurodevelopmental disorders in individuals harbouring these mutations.
-Intriguingly, mutations in the related protein, synaptotagmin-2, cause a neuromuscular disorder which is treatable.
-We will investigate whether pharmacological intervention with this same drug can at least partially overcome some of the deficits caused by mutations in Syt1.
+- Examine whether all Syt1 mutations cause the same alterations to neurotransmitter release dynamics, thereby determining the molecular mechanisms underlying neurodevelopmental disorders in individuals harbouring these mutations.

 This project will implement a variety of techniques including